 - The most important thing to remember in correlation is that it doesn’t mean that the changes observed in one X variable are responsible for the changes observed in another X variable.

 Following are the features of the boxplot that are helpful for studying the correlation between X factors and Y factors that is input and output.
 It has a median, whiskers, outliers, 1st 2nd 3rd and 4th quartile and interquartile range (IQR) like normal distributions.
 The following diagram shows the similarities between the box plot and the bell curve.
 The relationship between the box plot and normal distribution curve is described in the diagram below, where each boxplot and normal distribution curve are kept side by side as you can see here the highlighted area in blue shows the interquartile range between Q1 and Q3 which forms the box in the box plot as shown in the diagram.

 Box plots are also skewed

-The boxplot has often skewed the skewness can be seen by the non-uniform distribution of data over the median of the line when the data is biased distribution towards either side of the median, we can say that the box plot is skewed.
+The boxplot is often skewed the skewness can be seen by the non-uniform distribution of data over the median of the line.
+When the data is biassed towards either side of the median, we can say that the box plot is skewed.
 The below diagram is showing skewness of data with respect to data.

 Box plot examples: